wp-plugins/the-casengo-chat-widget/readme.txt

 *   **How can I customise the look and feel of my knowledge base to fit my WordPress theme ?**

 Download the Casengo FAQ plugin for WordPress to integrate the knowledge base into your site. <a href=\"http://wordpress.org/plugins/casengo-faq-web-self-service-plugin\">Click here</a> to go to the Casengo FAQ plugin page for more information.

-*   **Casengo Packages**

-Casengo has two packages to suit your needs; 'Free' and 'Premium'.
-Here's what you get:

-Free Account
-- 1 agent license
-- The Casengo universal inbox
-- Chat application
-- Knowledge Base / FAQ site
-- Basic Reporting

-Premium Account
-Pay €29 / month for each additional agent license you need and get everything included in the Free account PLUS:
-- Handle Facebook and Twitter messages
-- Additional mailboxes
-- Groups
-- Customized branding
-- Advanced reporting (coming soon!)

 == Screenshots ==